bevyengine/bevy-website/release-content/0.16/release-notes/17521_Improved_Spawn_APIs_and_Bundle_Effects.md

 ))
 ```

-Notably, this API works for _all_ Relationship types.
+Notably, this API works for _all_ relationship types.
 For example, you could spawn a `Likes` / `LikedBy` relationship hierarchy (as defined in the relationships section above) like this:

 ```rust
 world.spawn((